152 mm SpGH DANA: Design

-The DANA was a significant departure from contemporary self-propelled guns such as the tracked Soviet 2S1 Gvozdika/2S3 Akatsiya or its Western-made M109 howitzer as it used a wheeled chassis and featured an innovative automated loading system which was the first of its kind at the time of its introduction to service.
+The DANA was a significant departure from contemporary self-propelled guns such as the tracked Soviet 2S1 Gvozdika and 2S3 Akatsiya or its Western-made counterpart, the M109 howitzer, as it used a wheeled chassis and featured an innovative automated loading system which was the first of its kind at the time of its introduction to service.
 The vehicle has a driving cabin at the front, an open-topped fighting compartment at mid-length and the engine compartment in the rear.
 The front crew cabin seats both the driver/mechanic and vehicle commander.
-The armoured turret is installed on a traversable mount adapted to the Tatra 815 wheeled chassis (8x8) and is divided into two halves, divided by the howitzer's recoil mechanism and a pathway for the reciprocating action during firing.
+The armoured turret is installed on a traversable mount adapted to the Tatra 815 wheeled chassis (8×8) and is divided into two halves, divided by the howitzer's recoil mechanism and a pathway for the reciprocating action during firing.
 The left half of the turret is occupied by the gunner and first loader and houses the various fire control optics, electro-mechanical gun laying controls, the automatic propellant charge feeding device, and an auxiliary ammunition magazine.
 The right side of the turret contains a mechanised projectile delivery system which is operated by a second loader at this position.

 The DANA's primary weapon is a 152 mm howitzer with a monolithic barrel (with a fixed rifling pitch) equipped with one expansion chamber.
 The howitzer has a semi-automatic, vertically-sliding-wedge-type breech which opens to the left side.
 The recoil assembly consists of a hydraulic buffer, two pneumatic return cylinders and a controlling plunger which governs the displacement of the buffering system.
 The gun laying is carried out by an electro-hydraulic drive system or an emergency manual control.

 DANA's unique feature is that its autoloader is able to load a shell and a cartridge in any elevation of the barrel.

 As there is no gyroscopic or similar system for independent, automated and autonomous gun laying in the DANA, the gunner of howitzer uses a ZZ-73 panoramic telescope with a PG1-M-D collimator for indirect gun laying.
 This sight has a horizontal scale used to set the appropriate horizontal laying via aiming at reference points.
 This means that the DANA is not an autonomous system there needs to be an additional device to assist in gun laying (in fact, the firing positions of such artillery systems are usually prepared before the guns are positioned there).
 For direct fire engagements, the gunner uses an OP5-38-D telescopic sight.